MakePixelsWork/CoreBootstrap/README.md

 ## MIT Licence
 I'm also new to licensing.
 Since Twitter Bootstrap itself is released under an MIT License, I've released my CoreBootstrap under the same, all in good faith.
 There is no copyright infringement intended.

-## Current Supported Framework Versions
+## Current supported framework versions
 - Bootstrap
   - Less: 3.3.1 / 3.3.2 / 3.3.4 / 3.3.5 / 3.3.6 / 3.3.7 / 3.4.0 / 3.4.1
   - Sass: 4.0.0 / 4.1.0 / 4.1.1 / 4.1.2 / 4.1.3 / 4.2.1 / 4.3.0 / 4.3.1